ismaelbks/etlify/README.md

 ## Maintainers & Support

 This library is maintained internally.
-Please open an issue in your private tracker if you need enhancements or have questions.
+Please open an issue if you need enhancements or have questions.